 The Polish Konik is about 13,3 to 13,3 hh, sometimes taller.
 They are always of grulla color (sometimes called mouse-dun).

 Thanks to the efforts of the Polish Academy of Sciences, the existence of the Konik looks secured.
-More than any other primitive horse, the Polish Konik has been used in re-naturalization projects in several European countries, so large herds are leading the live of wild horses.
+More than any other primitive horse, the Polish Konik has been used in re-naturalization projects in several European countries, so large herds are leading the life of wild horses

 Young Konik mare.

 Article © HorseShowCentral.com Submitted by Hardy Oelke and Photos © Oelke or Oelke Archive.
 Reproduction of any portion of this copyrighted website without written permission of the publisher is prohibited and subject to legal action.

 For information regarding the Sorraia horse, the Vale de Zebro Wild Horse Refuge, and the Sorraia Mustang - visit www.sorraia.org

 Jansen, Forster, Levine, Oelke, Hurles, Weber, Olek, "Mitochondrial DNA and the origins of the domestic horse", 2002, Proceedings of the National Academy of Sciences

 Other HSC site pages subspecies of true Wild Horses and feral horses other than the Polish Konik: